-Accessible Taxi Service Recommended with va Recommendation 6.1: Recommendation 6.1: Establish an Accessible Taxi Support program to provide financial assistance to the provision of accessible taxi service.
-To meet the requirements of the City Charter, such assistance may be delivered in the form of purchase of service, such as paying a standby fee for being available by dispatch for accessible taxi requests for a given number of shifts or hours. addressed in report.
+Accessible Taxi Service 0 Recommended with variations - addressed in report.
+Recommendation 6.1: Establish an Accessible Taxi Support program to provide financial assistance to the provision of accessible taxi service.
+To meet the requirements of the City Charter, such assistance may be delivered in the form of purchase of service, such as paying a standby fee for being available by dispatch for accessible taxi requests for a given number of shifts or hours.
 Recommendation 6.2: Establish a target % of the taxi fleet to become accessible taxis, and a timetable by which that target is to be achieved.
-Not Recommended - a in report regarding forr to Transportation Stan Committee seeking am to restrict new licenses accessible onlv.
+Not Recommended - addressed in report regarding former report to Transportation Standing Committee seeking amendment to restrict new licenses to accessible only.
 Recommendation 6.3: Require taxi companies operating in HRM to achieve percentage accessible taxi fleet targets consistent with the overall goals.
 The metric used may be specified either as a % of contracted or owned dispatch taxis, or as a % of trips served by accessible taxis.
-Not recommended - po consideration with Supplementary Report licensing of TNC/Broke Recommendation 6.4: Amend the Bylaw to clarify that multiple accessible taxis may be operated by an individual or company.
+Not recommended - possible consideration with Supplementary Report with the licensing of TNC/Brokers.
+Recommendation 6.4: Amend the Bylaw to clarify that multiple accessible taxis may be operated by an individual or company.
 Reach out to potential suppliers of fleet accessible taxi services to Access-A-Bus to communicate the intention of the Bylaw change.
-Recommended - addre report.
+Recommended - addressed in report.
 Recommendation 6.5: In future Access-A-Bus calls for expressions of interest or bids in the contract provision of accessible taxis, include as a feature of interest making contract taxis available for the general dispatch pool when not used by Access-A-Bus.
-Referred to Halifax Tra seeking Charter amendment first. irmer report - addressed variations - mendment rt with the Not recommended at this time, ressed in possible nding ransit. es to kers. supporting accessible taxi service.
+Referred to Halifax Transit.
+Recommendation 6.6: Consider a small addition to the general meter rate to assist the industry in supporting accessible taxi service.
 Hara Associates suggests 10 cents per trip.
-Consider a small addition to the general meter rate to assist the industry in the general dispatch pool when not used by Access-A-Bus.
-Recommendation 6.6:
+Not recommended at this time, seeking Charter amendment first.